Blog Demo Design by Britt Douglas. Powered by Blogger.

 If you have computer cords, sometimes you don't want to or can't hide them completely.
 You might just want a solution that makes your cords less obvious or less of a tripping hazard on the floor.
 Here's a few products to consider:

-• this nylon cord cover is designed to sit over your cables or wires.
+• this rubber cord cover is designed to sit over your cables or wires.
 It holds the wires in place and makes them less of a tripping hazard.
-It can be attached to smooth flooring or on carpets
+It can be attached to smooth flooring or on carpets.

 • this product claims to be the thinnest extension power cord in the world.
 It has great reviews and customers have successfully used it to power items like electric reclining sofas sitting in the middle of a room